akulkarni9/TDD_login_Demo/README.md

 # TDD_login_Demo
-This is an attempt to make android developer understand about TDD + Mobile app development.
+This is an attempt to make android developers understand about TDD + Mobile app development.